Remote Blob Store (RBS) (SQL Server)

 A number of third-party storage solution vendors have developed RBS providers that conform to these standard APIs and support BLOB storage on various storage platforms.

-- RBS requires SQL Server Enterprise for the main database server in which the BLOB metadata is stored.
+RBS requires SQL Server Enterprise for the main database server in which the BLOB metadata is stored.
 However, if you use the supplied FILESTREAM provider, you can store the BLOBs themselves on SQL Server Standard.
-To connect to SQL Server, RBS requires at least ODBC driver version 11 for SQL Server 2014 (12.x) and ODBC Driver version 13 for SQL Server 2016 (13.x).
-Drivers are available at Download ODBC Driver for SQL Server.

 RBS includes a FILESTREAM provider that lets you use RBS to store BLOBs on an instance of SQL Server.
 If you want use RBS to store BLOBs in a different storage solution, you have to use a third party RBS provider developed for that storage solution, or develop a custom RBS provider using the RBS API.
 A sample provider that stores BLOBs in the NTFS file system is available as a learning resource on Codeplex.

-When you use a custom provider to store BLOBs outside of SQL Server, make sure that you protect the stored BLOBs with permissions and encryption options that are appropriate to the storage medium used by the custom provider.
+When you use a custom provider to store BLOBs outside of SQL Server, they may be available to other processes that bypass the SQL Server security system.
+Make sure that you protect the stored BLOBs with permissions and encryption options that are appropriate to the storage medium used by the custom provider.

 The RBS samples available on Codeplex demonstrate how to develop an RBS application, and how to develop and install a custom RBS provider.

 The RBS blog provides additional information to help you understand, deploy, and maintain RBS.